Misterblue/misterblue.github.io/virtualworlds/herbal3d/index.md

 # Background

-This project has grown out of the general interest in virtual worlds.
+This project has grown out of my general interest in virtual worlds.
-After working with many existing systems which our client server based (that is there is a world simulation and the server at a client that receives some representation of that world to display it) I have noticed requirements for scalability and also can't can't control that don't seem to exist in any of the existing implementations.
+After working with many existing systems which are client server based (that is there is a world simulation and the server at a client that receives some representation of that world to display it) I have noticed requirements for scalability, security, and content mixing.
-This has led me to start thinking about what it would take to build a viewer where you'd see into the world as well as the levels of income into structure behind that viewer that are needed to store, convert, interact and simulate the virtual world.
+This has led me to start thinking about what it would take to build a 3D viewer where one could see into the world as well as the needed infrastructure behind that viewer to store, convert, interact and simulate the virtual world.

 Many of the virtual implementations are oriented toward specific use case.
 Whether making a multi-user game, or making a very precise real-time